 It’s no longer an industry secret that certain apparel retailers (in the past) would prefer to burn or trash unsold and returned merchandise than resell through secondary channels.
 However, the times are changing and major brands are facing public and social scrutiny with how waste is handled.
 Take for example the recent coverage that revealed a certain high-end retailer had destroyed £28.6 million worth of goods last year.

-To Burberry’s credit, it was already involved in sustainable practices including reusing, repairing, donating, recycling unsaleable products and is planning to expand these efforts including:
+To Burberry’s credit, it was already involved in sustainable practices including reusing, repairing, donating, and recycling unsaleable products and is planning to expand these efforts, including:

 - Partnership with the Make Fashion Circular Initiative convened by the Ellen McArthur Foundation

 - Partnering with sustainable luxury company Elvis & Kresse to transform 120 tonnes of leather offcuts into new products over the next five years

 - Supporting the Burberry Material Futures Research Group with the Royal College of Art to invent new sustainable materials